 Progesterone in the Follicular Phase

 Your entire menstrual cycle can be broken into two halves-the follicular phase, when a new egg is maturing within a follicle in the ovary, and the luteal phase, when the egg has been released (ovulation) and the empty follicle becomes an entirely new organ called the corpus luteum.

-During the follicular phase, which begins on day 1 of your period, you may initially have some slightly elevated progesterone leftover from the previous cycle, but by a few days into your period, levels are pretty low.
+During the follicular phase, which begins on day 1 of your period, you may initially have some slightly elevated progesterone levels during period leftover from the previous cycle, but by a few days into your period, levels are pretty low.
 During this phase, progesterone isn’t responsible for doing anything anyway, and so your body doesn’t produce any above baseline levels (under 1 ng/mL in blood).

 Progesterone in the Luteal Phase

 Once an LH surge triggers ovulation, however, it’s progesterone’s time to shine.
 During ovulation, an egg is released from a follicle in the ovary, and the empty follicle is transformed into the corpus luteum.
 The corpus luteum is a temporary organ that your body makes every cycle, for the purpose of producing progesterone.